top of page

 Numbers of tickets by category

-Main Findings: Fragmented onboarding process, difficulty using unfamiliar tools, difficulty finding on campus resources
+Main Findings: Non-obvious onboarding tasks, difficulty using unfamiliar tools, difficulty finding on campus resources

 “For sports, I needed more medical stuff.
 [The health center stuff was in Bentley Connect’s checklist, but] for athletics it was just an email and it just told you the things that you needed.”